The Beautiful Unfinished

 I spent most of a Tuesday night last winter building an elaborate project plan for a book I will never write.

 I drew the chapter outline.
 I picked the epigraphs.
-I figured out the narrative voice, the target length, the release cadence for a serialized rollout I was not going to execute.
+I worked out the narrative voice, the target length, the release cadence for a serialized rollout I was never going to execute.
 By 2 a.m. the whole thing felt more real than the apartment I was sitting in.
-By noon the next day it was gone — not abandoned so much as deflated, the way a dream deflates when you try to describe it at breakfast.
+By noon the next day it was gone.
+Not abandoned so much as deflated, the way a dream deflates when you try to describe it at breakfast.

-What I wanted to understand, and what eventually became *The Beautiful Unfinished*, is why that night felt so good.
-Not guilty-good, like eating ice cream at midnight.
+What I wanted to understand, and what eventually became The Beautiful Unfinished, is why that night felt so good.
+Not guilty-good, like ice cream at midnight.
 Genuinely good.
 Structured, charged, awake.
-And why the thing I was supposed to be doing — writing the actual book — felt, by comparison, like a small bereavement.
+And why the thing I was supposed to be doing, writing the actual book, felt by comparison like a small bereavement.

 The Gap Isn't a Bug